On the shape of an axisymmetric meniscus rising from a static liquid pool: Background and Formulation

 \section{Background and Formulation}

-The shape of a static interface (meniscus) formed on the outside of a right circular cylinder that is partially submerged in an infinite horizontal pool has been studied since the early 1900s.
-This problem was first examined in the literature by Ferguson~\cite{Ferguson} who obtained solutions for cylinders having large radii.
-Since then, the problem has been solved numerically for wire coating and other various applications~\cite{WhiteTallmadge,HuhScriven}.
-James~\cite{James} and later Lo~\cite{Lo} used the method of matched asymptotic expansions~\cite{VanDyke} to predict explicit expressions for the height of the meniscus along the cylindrical wall in the limit of small Bond number, $B$, as defined in~(\ref{eq:DimensionlessVars}) below.
-More recent extensions of this configuration is found in coating of optical fiber sensors and microfluids~\cite{FiberCoating,MicroFluid} in liquid pools of finite extent.
+The shape of a static interface (meniscus) formed outside a vertical cylinder is partially submerged in an infinite horizontal pool has been studied since the early 1900s.
+This problem was first examined in the literature by~\cite{Ferguson} who obtained solutions for cylinders having large radii.
+Since then, the problem has been solved numerically for wire coating and other various applications~\citep{WhiteTallmadge, HuhScriven}.~\cite{James} and later~\cite{Lo} used the method of matched asymptotic expansions~\citep{VanDyke} to predict explicit expressions for the height of the meniscus along the cylindrical wall in the limit of small Bond number, $B$, as defined in~(\ref{eq:DimensionlessVars}) below.
+More recent extensions of this configuration is found in coating of optical fiber sensors and microfluids~\citep{FiberCoating,MicroFluid} in liquid pools of finite extent.

 The problem examined here is configured as follows.
 An infinite horizontal pool of liquid with density, $\rho$, is subject to gravity, $g$, and is in contact with air of negligible density.
-A cylindrical wall of radius, $R$, is placed vertically in the pool and the liquid intersects the wall with a contact angle, $\theta$ (measured through the liquid).
-It is assumed that the cylinder surface is wettable so the static contact angle, $\theta$, lies between zero and 90 degrees.
-The air-liquid interface has surface tension, $\sigma$, and its height above the static pool is parameterized as $y=H(r)$ where $r$ is the horizontal distance from the axis of symmetry of the cylinder.
-For this configuration, the Young-Laplace equation couples with the hydrostatic pressure field to yield the following dimensionless equation and the boundary conditions for $\bar{r} \in [0,\infty)$:
+A cylindrical wall of radius, $R$, is placed vertically in the pool and the liquid intersects the wall with a contact angle, $\theta\in(0,\pi)$ (measured through the liquid).
+The air--liquid interface has surface tension, $\sigma$, and its height above (or below) the static pool, located at $z=0$, is parameterized as $z=H(r)$ where $r$ is the radial distance from the axis of symmetry of the cylinder.
+For this configuration, the Young-Laplace equation couples with the hydrostatic pressure field to yield the following dimensionless equation and boundary conditions for $\bar{r} \in [1,\infty)$: